alexdrc00/Wisconsin-Breast-Cancer/README.md

   <img src="imgs/corr_matrix_all.png" alt="[correlation matrix]">
 </p>

-<p align='justify'>We can further confirm the issue with the multicolinearity by printing and checking VIF, having almost all values above the standard acceptable threshold of 10 and some with extreme values.</p>
+<p align='justify'>We can further confirm the issue with the multicolinearity by printing and checking VIF, having almost all values above the standard acceptable threshold of 10 and some with extreme values.
+We can take a deepe look at the relationships between variables by taking a look at the pairplot, seeing some seemingly linear relationships between some of the variables.</p></br>

 <p align="center">
   <img src="imgs/mean_pairplot.png" alt="[mean pairplot]">
 </p>

+## Data Preprocessing
+<p align='justify'>First of all, we are going to encode the labels of our target variable.
+Since there are no missing values, we will discuss outliers.</p>

 ## Conclusions